ansible-lockdown/RHEL7-STIG/README.md

 **This role is still under active development.**

 Configure a RHEL 7 system be be DISA STIG compliant.
 CAT I findings will be correceted and audited by default.
-CAT II and II findigs can be enabled by setting the appropriate variables to `yes`.
+CAT II and III findigs can be enabled by setting the appropriate variables to `yes`.

 The RHEL 7 STIG is currently in draft form.
 This role is based on [Version 1, Revision 0.2 released on July 15, 2016](http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx).